-One of Indonesia’s most well known contemporary artists, Dono has achieved iconic status both internationally and in his native Indonesia.
-He recently represented Indonesia in the Venice Biennale, where he showed a large-scale kinetic sculptural installation in the Indonesia Pavilion, which was located in the Arsenale.
+One of Indonesia’s most well known contemporary artists, Heri Dono has achieved iconic status both internationally and in his native Indonesia.
+He represented Indonesia in the Venice Biennale in 2015, where he showed a large-scale kinetic sculptural installation in the Indonesia Pavilion, which was located in the Arsenale.

 Born in Jakarta in 1960, and a graduate of the Indonesian Institute of the Arts in Yogyakarta, Dono early on developed a distinctive style that came out of his extensive experimentation with the most popular form of Javanese folk theatre, wayang, a vibrant and eclectic art form that enacts complex narratives, often derived from ancient mythology, incorporating music with performances by two-dimensional shadow puppets as well as more lifelike wooden puppets and even human actors.
 Dono’s elaborate sculptural installations take inspiration from these puppets, bringing them into the contemporary world of machines, robots, and television.
 Often featuring unusual juxtapositions of motifs, a variety of moving parts, and sound and video components, these multi-media works make powerful statements about political and social issues as well as the often jarring interrelationship between globalization and local cultures.
 With his paintings, Dono creates fantastical worlds of strange, hybrid creatures and oblique narratives, inspired by the colorful characters and stories of wayang, as well as contemporary issues.